syl20bnr/spacemacs-elpa-mirror/melpa/dired-details+-readme.txt

  This enhances the functionality of library `dired-details.el'.

-   NOTE: If you use Emacs 24.4 or later then you DO NOT NEED this library or library `dired-details.el'.
-Instead, use `dired-hide-details-mode'.
-Library `dired+.el' enhances `dired-hide-details-mode' to give it the save features as `dired-details+.el' provides.
-Just use `(require 'dired+.el)'.
+   NOTE: If you use Emacs 24.4 or later, and if you use library
+         `dired+.el', then you do not need this library or library `dired-details.el'.

+         Instead, you can use `dired-hide-details-mode'.
+Library
+         `dired+.el' enhances `dired-hide-details-mode' to give it
+         the same features as `dired-details+.el' provides.
+In that case, use `(require 'dired+.el)', and use option `diredp-hide-details-propagate-flag' instead of option
+         `dired-details-propagate-flag'.

  `dired-details+.el' enhances `dired-details.el' in these ways: